safe-global/safe-docs/safe-apps/get-started.md

 },
 ```

-Additionally, create the `config-overrides.js` file in the project's root to configure the *CORS* headers.
+Also, create the `config-overrides.js` file in the project's root to configure the *CORS* headers.
 The content of the file should be:

 ```js
 /* config-overrides.js */